So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 Assess the amount you feed to your aquatic pets, as excess food and waste are great for Ammonia-producing bacteria and bad for everything else.

-Leave a comment below if you need more answers or want to share your experience with the other readers of Aquanswers.
+Leave a comment below if you need more answers or want to share your experience with other readers of Aquanswers.